l3nz/cli-matic/README.md

 # cli-matic

-Compact [sub]command line parsing library, for Clojure
+Compact [sub]command line parsing library, for Clojure.

 ## Using

+The library is available on Clojars:

+	[cli-matic "0.1.0"]

-The library can be easily referenced through Github:
+Or the library can be easily referenced through Github:

 	{:deps
 	 {cli-matic
 	  {:git/url "https://github.com/l3nz/cli-matic.git"
 	   :sha "545ceac178771f9fd5560c948a301f836d3be19e"}}}

-At the moment there are no artifacts released.

 ### Transitive dependencies